amandaguglieri/hackinglife/docs/active-directory-from-windows-privilege-escalation.md

 # Obtain the SID of the user you have control on, for instance wley, and set it to variable $sid
 $sid = Convert-NameToSid wley

-#  find all domain objects that our user has rights over
+#  Find all domain objects that our user has rights over
 Get-DomainObjectACL -ResolveGUIDs -Identity * | ? {$_.SecurityIdentifier -eq $sid}
 # -ResolveGUIDs: PowerView flag that will return the ObjectAceType property in a readable way and not as a GUID value that is not human readable.

+# Lists of objects which you have Force-Change-Password right over.
+First, get your current user’s sid by executing `whoami /user`, import powerview, then execute the below command to get the list of objects on which you have _Force-Change-Password_.
+get-objectacl -resolveguids | ? {($_.securityidentifier -eq "[your_current_user_sid]") -and ($_.objectacetype -eq "User-Force-Change-Password")}

+# Examine the rights that a user has over a group
+$sid = Convert-NameToSid $userSamAccountName Get-DomainObjectACL -Identity "$groupName" -ResolveGUIDs | ? {$_.SecurityIdentifier -eq $sid}

+# Examine the rights that a user has over another user
+$sid = Convert-NameToSid $user1SamAccountName
+Get-DomainObjectACL -Identity "$user2SamAccountName" -ResolveGUIDs | ? {$_.SecurityIdentifier -eq $sid}
 ```

 Result: